vietha0926/animals/README.md

 - Make Animal an abstract class
 - Make methods of Animal class protected
 - Make fly/sing methods of Bird class public
+## Question A2
+- Create Duck and Chicken classes extending Bird class
+- For Duck class, override method sing() and create a new method swim()
+- For Chicken, override methods sing() and fly()